ADF Logo

 The FDA’s actions enable reproductive coercion and assault

 Rosalie is not the only woman to have been coerced or forced into taking abortion drugs.
-For example, several women have had abortion drugs crushed into their drinks, or have been given abortion drugs under the guise of being given other medication.
+For example, several women have had abortion drugs crushed into their drinks or have been given abortion drugs under the guise of being given other medication.
 Some have even had abortion medication forced directly into their bodies.
-The Biden FDA’s decision to allow mail-order abortion drugs has only eased the path to abuse.

-- In Louisiana, a pregnant teen wanted to keep her baby and was planning a “gender reveal” party.
+• In Louisiana, a pregnant teen wanted to keep her baby and was planning a “gender reveal” party.
 But her mother allegedly obtained abortion drugs from a doctor in New York and told her daughter that she had to have an abortion or she would be kicked out of her home.
-After taking the abortion drugs, the daughter suffered an adverse event and was taken to the hospital in an ambulance.
+After taking the abortion drugs, the teen suffered an adverse event and was taken to the hospital in an ambulance.

 We must protect women

-Thankfully, the State of Louisiana is working to hold the FDA accountable.
+Thankfully, the state of Louisiana is working to hold the FDA accountable.

 In October 2025, Louisiana and Rosalie, represented by ADF attorneys, filed a lawsuit against the FDA for enabling pro-abortion activists and doctors to mail streams of high-risk abortion drugs into states that protect the lives of unborn babies.